hiroaki/Verbena/docs/CLAIM_HARDENING.md

 The original `claim!` method used a simple `update_all` operation that could cause race conditions in concurrent environments.
 The enhanced implementation addresses these issues through:

 1. **Atomic Batch Processing**: Uses small batches by first selecting IDs then updating by ID set to reduce lock contention
-2. **Deadlock Recovery**: Implements exponential backoff with full jitter for deadlock scenarios (defaults: base=1s, cap=300s; expected wait ranges per attempt: 0–1s, 0–2s, 0–4s, 0–8s, 0–16s, ...)
+2. **Deadlock Recovery**: Implements exponential backoff with full jitter for deadlock scenarios (defaults: base=1s, cap=300s; maximum possible wait ranges per attempt with randomization: 0–1s, 0–2s, 0–4s, 0–8s, 0–16s, ...)
 3. **Stale Detection**: Tracks claim time with `claimed_at` column for automatic recovery
 4. **Monitoring Tools**: Provides rake tasks for maintenance and monitoring